maxmurdoch/flock/src/pages/products/trainee.md

     quote: >-
       I hate drones.
 But I have one.
 And I insure my property because I'm a responsible adult.
 Flock are the best drone insurers.
 I use Flock.
+  - author: Ron Swanson
+    image: /images/uploads/testimonial-air-shot.png
+    quote: >-
+      I hate drones.
+But I have one.
+And I insure my property because I'm a responsible adult.
+Flock are the best drone insurers.
+I use Flock.
 otherProducts:
   title: 'What kind of pilot are you?'
   description: 'Chances are we can provide coverage tailored specifically to you.
 Select below to learn more.'